Two Loves: Plot

 American Anna Vorontosov (Shirley MacLaine) teaches the younger children, mostly Maori, at a rural school on New Zealand's North Island.
 She has made teaching the focus of her life.
 Her classroom is disorganized and chaotic, which she believes gives these children the freedom to learn.
 She arrives at her class one morning to learn from her students that a new superintendent of schools stopped by earlier.
-Worried, Anna talks to the school's headmaster, Mr. Reardon (Ronald Long), about how she can best present her class as she wants to the new superintendent without he firing her.
+Worried, Anna talks to the school's headmaster, Mr. Reardon (Ronald Long), about how she can best present her class as she wants to the new superintendent without him firing her.
 They decide that getting one of the older girls in the school to help her for a few weeks is the appropriate solution.
 That girl will come from the class of fellow teacher, motorcycle riding Paul Lathrope (Laurence Harvey), a brash Brit who has been at the school now for six months.
 As Paul and Anna scope out the girls for the assistant position, he asks her why she has not yet made any attempt to get to know him better outside the school confines, implying that he is attracted to her.
 She innocently brushes off his advances, as she is inexperienced and prudish about sex, especially out of wedlock.
 As her assistant, they choose 15 year old Whareparita (Nobu McCarthy), a Maori girl who is honored as she idolizes Miss Vorontosov.
 As Anna and Whareparita go back to her classroom, Anna is amazed to see her students quietly sitting at their desks.
 They tell her it's because the new superintendent, William W.J.
 Abercrombie (Jack Hawkins), who told them to do so, is in the back room of her class.
 Meeting him, Anna, without being asked, immediately goes into a diatribe of why she does the things the way she does in her classroom, all in not having any rules that come between her and her students.
 Abercrombie seems confused, he only interested in a book she has, it a work composed by the children but compiled by her.
 He would like to borrow it.
 She believes its contents will shock him as unorthodox.